nrfconnect/sdk-nrf/doc/nrf/glossary.rst

       It was initially created for the Linux kernel.
       It uses the Kconfig configuration language.

+   Modulation Coding Scheme (MCS)
+      An index defined by the Wi-Fi standards where each index specifies a combination of modulation scheme and forward error correction coding rate.

    Multicast addressing
       An addressing type that uses a one-to-many association, where datagrams are routed from a single sender to multiple selected endpoints simultaneously in a single transmission.

+   Multiple-input and multiple-output (MIMO)
+      A method for multiplying the capacity of a radio link using multiple transmission and receiving antennas to exploit multipath propagation.

    Narrowband Internet of Things (NB-IoT)
       A narrowband technology standard with longer range, lower throughput, and better penetration in, for example, cellars and parking garages compared to LTE-M.